 During the bidding there is an order of priority, starting with forehand (highest) and continuing anticlockwise around the table to dealer (lowest).
 When bidding a contract, if you have lower priority than the previous bidder you must bid a higher contract or pass, but if you have higher priority than the previous bidder it is sufficient to bid an equal or higher contract.

 - The players in anticlockwise order are A (forehand), B, C and D.

 - B bids "two", C passes.
-Now if D wants to bid, the minimum bid is "one", because B has priority over D. If D passes then A is allowed to bid "two", which overcalls B's "two", because A has priority over B.
+Now if D wants to bid, the minimum bid is "one", because B has priority over D. If D bids "one" then A is also allowed to bid "one", which overcalls D's "one", because A has priority over D.

 If the three players other than forehand just pass, forehand is now free to name any contract.
 This is the only case in which the first two contracts in the list (klop and three) can be played.

 If someone other than forehand does bid, then the final bidder is the declarer.
 This player now names the contract they will play; this can be the last contract they bid or any higher contract.